-Question: Don't Matthew and Luke disagree about whether Mary and Joseph were engaged or married?
-Note the marital status of the couple when they enter Bethlehem.
+Don't Matthew and Luke disagree about whether Mary and Joseph were engaged or married?

-Answer: Both Matthew and Luke are correct.
+Matthew and Luke are both correct in their statements concerning the maritial status of Jospeh and Mary prior to Jesus' birth.
 The passages in question are as follows...

 Matthew 1:24 When Joseph woke up, he did what the angel of the Lord had commanded him and took Mary home as his wife.
 (NIV)